EE2dev/item-explorer/README.md

 The attribute refering to the frequency has to be preceded with a `_`(*underscore*).
 The name following the *underscore* is displayed as the label for the y axis.
 Note that the attribute names must be distinct, otherwise an error occurs.

-###Column features
+####Column features

-Features can be added in the first line of the csv file to the attributes.
+Features can be added to the attributes in the first line of the csv file.
 Multiple features per attribute are possible.
-Features are specified after the corresponding attribute separated by a ":"(colon)
+Features are specified after the corresponding attribute separated by a ":"(colon).

 Example for first line of csv file with column features:
 `_customers,item1:LN=longitem1,item2:LN=longitem2,item3:LN=longitem3`